 “When can we put up the Christmas decorations?”

 “We have all day.”
-I rolled over.
-Hoping they’d wait for sunrise and adequate caffeine consumption, although I knew the incessant harassment would continue until we complied…just to make it stop.
+I rolled over in the hope that they’d wait for sunrise and adequate caffeine consumption.
+Although I knew the incessant harassment would continue until we complied…just to make it stop.

 This relentless daily request started earlier each year.
-Possibly due to aggressive retail marketing or just the twins desire to fill our home with gaudy décor; deeming no decoration too tattered, old or hideous to evade exhibition.
+Possibly due to aggressive retail marketing or just the twins desire to fill our home with gaudy décor.
+They deemed no decoration too tattered, old or hideous to evade exhibition.
 We tried to delay, insisting Halloween and Thanksgiving came prior.
 Therefore, once the last person sat down on turkey day, the twins primed to whip out every holiday bauble.

 That old bird had nothing on the fat man.